Your code is already documented

 Wikilinks

-Navigate between documents with [[wikilinks]] and [[page|aliases]], resolved across your vault hierarchy.
+Navigate between docs with [[wikilinks]] and aliases, resolved across your repository.

 Callouts